AarshShah9/AarshShah9/README.md

 ### Hi there 👋

+I am a second year Software Engineering Major at the University of Calgary.
+I am super interested in technology, space, gaming and am in the proccess of learning & mastering numerous different programming languages and frameworks.

+I am seeking internships for summer 2023!

 <!--
 **AarshShah9/AarshShah9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.